 If you would like to learn more about how to remineralize teeth, you can read our full tooth remineralization guide.

-Alternative Toothpastes
+Alternative toothpastes

 Walking down the aisle of a supermarket, you'd assume that all there was on offer was toothpaste from the big brands.
-However, there are plenty of alternatives to the standard fluoridated, minty, plastic-packaged toothpastes you normally see in the stores.
+However, there are plenty of alternatives to the standard fluoridated, minty, plastic-packaged toothpastes you normally see in stores.

 Whether you –